Reform and opening up: Economic performance

 China's nominal GDP trend from 1952 to 2015.

 The success of China's economic policies and the manner of their implementation resulted in immense changes in Chinese society in the last 40 years, including greatly decreased poverty while both average incomes and income inequality have increased, leading to a backlash led by the more ideologically pure New Left.
 Between 1978 and 2018, China reduced extreme poverty by 800 million.Scholars have debated the reason for the success of the Chinese "dual-track" economy, and have compared it to attempts to reform socialism in the Eastern Bloc and the Soviet Union; as well as to the growth of other developing economies.
 Additionally, these series of reforms have led to China's status as a great power and a shift of international geopolitical interests towards China, especially in matters relating to the ambiguous political status of Taiwan.

 After three decades of reform, China's economy experienced one of the world's biggest booms.
 Agriculture and light industry have largely been privatized, while the state still retains control over some heavy industries.
 Despite the dominance of state ownership in finance, telecommunications, petroleum and other important sectors of the economy, private entrepreneurs continue to expand into sectors formerly reserved for public enterprise.
 Prices have also been liberalized.

 China's economic growth since the reform has been very rapid, exceeding the East Asian Tigers.
 Since the beginning of Deng Xiaoping's reforms, China's GDP has grew from $150 billion in 1978 to $18.74 trillion by 2024.
 The increase in total factor productivity (TFP) was the most important factor, with productivity accounting for 40.1% of the GDP increase, compared with a decline of 13.2% for the period 1957 to 1978—the height of Maoist policies.
 For the period 1978–2005, Chinese GDP per capita increased from 2.7% to 15.7% of U.S. GDP per capita, and from 53.7% to 188.5% of Indian GDP per capita.
 Per capita incomes grew at 6.6% a year.
 Average wages rose sixfold between 1978 and 2005, while absolute poverty declined from 41% of the population to 5% from 1978 to 2001.
 Some scholars believed that China's economic growth has been understated, due to large sectors of the economy not being counted.

 Impact on world growth

 China is widely seen as an engine of world and regional growth.
-Surges in Chinese demand account for 50, 44 and 66 percent of export growth of the Hong Kong SAR of China, Japan and Taiwan respectively, and China's trade deficit with the rest of East Asia helped to revive the economies of Japan and Southeast Asia.
+Surges in Chinese demand account for 50, 44 and 66 percent of export growth of Hong Kong, Japan and Taiwan respectively, and China's trade deficit with the rest of East Asia helped to revive the economies of Japan and Southeast Asia.
 Asian leaders view China's economic growth as an "engine of growth for all Asia".